Germinating the seeds

 When to plant -- Plant your seeds when you receive them for best germination

-Until the seeds sprout, ensure that the surface soil always stays moist.
+Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A propagation dome or plastic box works well for maintaining moisture.
-Keep the dome or box open a crack to allow fresh air in.
+Keep the dome or box open slight to allow fresh air to circulate.
 Keep the pots in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
+(See: "Growing indoors with LED lights").

-They sprout well between 68 and 80 degrees F (20-27°C).
+They sprout well between 68 and 78 degrees F (20-26°C) during the day, and 65-70°F (18-21°C) at night.
 I have no experience germinating them outside that temperature range.
-I recommend keeping a minimum/maximum thermometer near the pots, especially if using a heating mat.
+I recommend placing a minimum/maximum thermometer near the pots.

-The seeds should begin sprouting in 3 to 6 weeks, but may take up to 8 weeks.
+They tend to start sprouting in about 3-4 months, but sometimes they can take longer, so please be patient with them.
 Increase the air ventilation slightly after they sprout to avoid rot.
-Continue keeping the soil surface moist for 4 weeks after they sprout, but avoid keeping the leaves wet.
+Continue keeping the soil surface moist (but not soggy) for 3 weeks after they sprout.

-Watering -- Try to keep the soil moist, but not soggy, most of the time.
+Watering -- Try to keep the soil evenly moist, but not fully saturated.
 Avoid letting it dry out completely.

 Have fun growing them!